 Project Closure: An independent Final Evaluation will be undertaken 3 months prior to the final PB meeting.
 The final evaluation will focus on the delivery of the project‘s results as initially planned and as corrected after the mid-term evaluation, if any such correction takes place.
 The final evaluation will look at impact and sustainability of results, including the contribution to capacity development and the achievement of global environmental benefits/goals.

 In Samoa, a climate change-related increase in natural disasters has put communities and economies at risk.
 The project Enhancing Resilience of Coastal Communities of Samoa to Climate Change seeks to enhance the resilience of coastal communities through a set of interventions at the community and sub-national policy levels.
 The project is underway, implementing on-the-ground coastal adaptation measures, addressing climate change impacts on key infrastructure elements and coastal ecosystems.
 In addition to this, and to ensure that investments are long-lasting and sustainable, it is strengthening institutional policies and capabilities to provide an enabling environment for climate resilient coastal development.
-The project is due to come to an end in December 2017.
+The project is due to come to an end in mid-2018.

 Climate change-induced modifications to the rural coastal environment are potentially significant to nearly 80% of the country‘s population.
 Assets are at risk from continued coastal erosion.
 The continued further loss of agriculturally productive land will threaten livelihoods and food supplies, and may force further deforestation in the more upland portions of catchments contributing to further soil erosion and increased flooding risk.